 Web trading platform

-Passfolio has just recently revealed their web trading platform, that is still in Beta.
-It is user-friendly and has a two-factor SMS verification.
-On the other hand, it is not customizable, has only a few order types, and no price alerts.
+Passfolio's new web trading platform is still in Beta.
+It is user-friendly and has two-factor SMS verification.
+However, it is not customizable, has only a few order types and no price alerts.

 |• User-friendly||• Limited customizability (for charts, workspace)|